-Sally Rooney won’t publish new bestseller in Israel, intensifying debate on cultural boycott
+Sally Rooney won’t release new bestseller in Israel, publisher says, intensifying debate on cultural boycott.

 Rooney’s literary agent did not return calls and emails requesting comment.

 Rooney, who has been called the first great millennial novelist, was nominated for an Emmy for her work on the television adaptation of “Normal People.”
-“Beautiful World, Where Are You?” was released last month and has become a global bestseller.
+“Beautiful World, Where Are You” was released last month and has become a global bestseller.
 In a review, The Washington Post called it an “extraordinarily lucid, gorgeous and nuanced work about coming of age in what is indeed a broken world.”

-While Rooney’s previous books were not best-sellers in Israel, “we consider her among our finest authors in translation,” Tchelet said in an email.
+Rooney’s previous books were not bestsellers in Israel, but “we consider her among our finest authors in translation,” Tchelet said in an email.

 In Rooney’s latest novel, characters repeatedly muse about whether it is possible to live ethically in contemporary capitalist societies.
 The 30-year-old writer, who is a Marxist, has been open about her opposition to Israeli government policies.
-She was one of scores of creative professionals who signed an open letter accusing Israel of apartheid following the violence in Israel and the Gaza Strip earlier this year.
+She was one of scores of creative professionals who signed an open letter accusing Israel of practicing apartheid, a message issued after the violence in Israel and the Gaza Strip earlier this year.

 The letter called for an “immediate and unconditional cessation of Israeli violence against Palestinians” and an “end to the support provided by global powers to Israel and its military; especially the United States.”

 The BDS campaign aims to change Israel’s policy toward the Palestinians by encouraging boycotts, stock divestiture and sanctions against Israeli and international companies that operate on land that Palestinians consider theirs.
-It encompasses the West Bank, but also East Jerusalem and the Golan Heights.
+Land that Palestinians consider theirs encompasses the West Bank, East Jerusalem and the Golan Heights.

-Ireland has a robust BDS movement and in May, Irish lawmakers declared the construction of Israeli settlements in Palestinian territory to be de facto annexation.
-That move triggered a sharp response from Israel, which called Dublin’s policy “blatantly one-sided and simplistic,” the Irish Times reported.
+Ireland has a robust BDS movement, and, in May, Irish lawmakers declared the construction of Israeli settlements in Palestinian territory to be de facto annexation.
+That move drew a sharp response from Israel, which called Dublin’s policy “blatantly one-sided and simplistic,” the Irish Times reported.

 The movement is contentious, and a range of legislation worldwide — some symbolic — has aimed to clip its wings.
-A particular flash point has been academic boycotts of Israeli universities, raising questions about free expression and open intellectual exchange.
+A particular flash point has been academic boycotts of Israeli universities, which raise questions about free expression and open intellectual exchange.

 Critics of the movement say the policy changes it advocates would effectively end Israel’s identity as a Jewish homeland.
 They also characterize the campaign as inherently antisemitic — a charge that was echoed by the Donald Trump administration.

-More than nine million people worldwide speak Hebrew, most of whom live in Israel, where it is an official language.
-But a number of Twitter users questioned why the author would single out Hebrew, and not other languages for political reasons, though it appears possible that Rooney’s book could still be translated into Hebrew by a non-Israeli publisher.
-Others, meanwhile, praised Rooney for her support of Palestinians.
+More than 9 million people worldwide speak Hebrew, and most live in Israel, where it is an official language.
+But a number of Twitter users asked why the author would single out Hebrew, and not other languages, although it appears possible that Rooney’s book still could be translated into Hebrew by a different publisher.
+Others have praised Rooney for her support of Palestinians.

-“The very essence of literature, its power to bring a sense of coherence and order to the world, is negated by Rooney’s choice to exclude a group of readers because of their national identity,” wrote political scientist Gitit Levy-Paz, in a Monday article on Jewish news website the Forward that went viral. “ … Given the rise of antisemitism in recent years, especially in Europe, the timing of her choice is dangerous.”
+“The very essence of literature, its power to bring a sense of coherence and order to the world, is negated by Rooney’s choice to exclude a group of readers because of their national identity,” wrote political scientist Gitit Levy-Paz, in an article published Monday on the Jewish news website the Forward and circulated widely. “… Given the rise of antisemitism in recent years, especially in Europe, the timing of her choice is dangerous.”

-Rooney isn’t the first author to refuse publication of an Israeli edition of their work.
+Rooney isn’t the first author to refuse publication of an Israeli edition of a work.
 Pulitzer Prize-winning author Alice Walker in 2012 cited “apartheid and persecution of the Palestinian people” in turning down a request to publish “The Color Purple” in Hebrew, the Guardian newspaper reported at the time.
-A Hebrew edition of the award-winning novel about a poor Black girl in the deep American south was published in the 1980s.
+A Hebrew edition of the award-winning novel about a poor Black girl in the deep American South was published in the 1980s.

-Miriam Berger, Steven Zeitchik and Shira Rubin contributed reporting to this article.
+Miriam Berger, Steven Zeitchik and Shira Rubin contributed to this report.

 Read more: